SAP/cloud-sdk/STYLEGUIDE.md

 ❌ Don't put multiple sentences of prose into one line.

-✅ Follow the 'one sentence per line' paradigma.
+✅ Follow the 'one sentence per line' paradigm.

 # Language and Style